-You hear it all the time: “find your target market and create interesting content.”
+You hear it all the time: “learn how to find your target market and create interesting content.”

 But there’s a severe lack of useful material on identifying and deconstructing target markets to create sustainable online content campaigns.